-The Farmhouse Provençal Réédition Hexagon and Parfeuille are the color of golden wheat fields that immerse your senses, as you picnic in chirping fields of Provence.
+The Farmhouse Provençal Réédition Rustique Hexagon is the color of golden wheat fields that immerse your senses, as you picnic in chirping fields of Provence.
 I have always loved the smell of wheat fields, a distinct summer scent - but it's their golden wheat color just before harvest that mesmerizes me.
-As a reclaimed French terra cotta tile hexagon and parefeuille, these prized ochre wheat colors are just rare finds.
+As a reclaimed French terra cotta tile hexagon, these prized ochre wheat colors are just rare finds.
 We celebrate the lots when we find them, and if you have been on our site, you will know the lots sell out fast.

-The texture of these réédition French terra cotta tile hexagons is a satin patina that has old world authenticity.
+The texture of these réédition rustique French terra cotta tile hexagons is a smooth textured patina, like true reclaimed, that has old world authenticity.
 Their edge details are historic due to their hand molding and because of each tile's precise size and thickness, one can achieve that classic tight grout line found in beautiful French reclaimed terra cotta tile floors.
 Finally, it's the prized golden wheat colors that really make this French hexagon terra cotta tile so loved.

 The warmth and feel of these floors work beautifully with so many color palettes, from neutrals and whites to blue, gray or black.
 With blue, they are a classic French floor to compliment the tiles found in Monet's kitchen in Giverney, France that I hand painted in our Cuisine de Monet Decorative Wall Tile Collection.
 They marry with French oak floors like our Kings of France 18th Century French Oak Floors in Cepes where the textures of wood and terra cotta create the contrasting tension of surfaces, yet their historic patina keeps them synchronized.
 And finally, where oak + blue exist - there will always be beauty.
 One can achieve this by paring the Provençal ocher wheat colors of this hexagon terra cotta tile with a gorgeous Belgian bluestone floor.
 My imagination goes wild thinking of the lovely, historic interiors one is able to create with these incredible réédition yellow wheat terra cotta tile hexgaon floors from Provence.